 Animal art and pet portraits

-Love your furry friend?
-Have a passion for panthers?
-Why not commission an oil portrait to celebrate the beauty of animals.
-Commissions start at £300 including delivery to the UK and can be ready in as little as 4-6 weeks.
+If you love your furry friend or have a passion for panthers, why not commission an oil portrait to celebrate the beauty of animals?
+Commissioned paintings start at £180 including delivery to the UK and can be ready in as little as 4 weeks from photos you supply.

 I love painting all sorts of fantastic beasts, so don’t be afraid to ask if I would paint your beloved tortoise, llama or flamingo.
-I also paint cats, dogs, horses and any of our other, more regular, companions!
+I also paint our other, more regular, companions such as cats, dogs and horses!

 The source material is the most important part of getting the portrait right.
 I can only do an accurate likeness of your pet if you have good photos of them.
 They should be of a good size and quality, in focus, and with the animal in a pose that you like.
 If you think the photo is a good representation of your pet, chances are it will make a good portrait.

-If you have had a professional photograph your pet, I am happy to work from those photos if you have their permission.
+If you have had a professional photograph of your pet taken, I am happy to work from those photos if you have the photographer’s permission.
 Most photographers are happy to let you use photos for this purpose as it doesn’t impinge on their own work, but you should always ask.

 Yes!
 Once I have your address details I will send you a quote for the additional postage costs.